Maelto-svg/Parking/README.md

 # Project of:
  - Maelwen THOMAS
  - Lucine SCHIEBER
- - Joao Pedro MARCAL STORINO
+ - João Pedro MARCAL STORINO

 # Subject
  An app to view and manage available parking spots in a parking lot.